 Mary L. Bradley, Esq.
 (OHIO ‘80, BSC Communication – Organizational Communication; Cleveland-Marshall College of Law, Cleveland State University, 1998, Juris Doctor) is a Senior Trial Attorney for the U.S. Department of Labor, Office of the Solicitor, in Cleveland, Ohio.
 Her professional career began at the Xerox Corporation where she sold copiers, memory typewriters, and supplies.
 She transferred to the Information Systems Division as a customer-training representative.
 Mary moved to Houston, Texas and worked as a trainer for Allied Bank of Texas writing training materials and presentations.
 She returned to Ohio to work for Banc One Corporation, in Columbus, as a Business Systems Analyst.
 Mary transferred into Human Resources where she worked as an organizational development trainer, an employee relations specialist and a recruiter.
 She became an Officer.
 Mary left banking to attend law school full time.
 She is licensed to practice law in Ohio.
 Her first legal job was as an associate for Millisor and Nobil, (now Fisher & Phillips).
 She went on to general practice in personal injury, probate, and family law.
 Since 2001 Mary has worked as an attorney for the U.S. Department of Labor.
 As a lifetime member of Delta Sigma Theta Sorority, Inc., a public service sorority, Mary devoted her life to public service.
 She volunteers for the Legal Aid Society and the Cleveland Bar Association.
 She mentors first year law students and served on the Board of Trustees for the Cleveland-Marshall Law Alumni Association.

-Timothy J. Brown (OHIO ’97, Ph.D. in Rhetoric & Public Address) is a Professor of Communication in the Department of Communication Studies at West Chester University where he served ten years as department chair and four years on the university’s tenure and promotion committee.
+Timothy J. Brown (OHIO ’97, Ph.D. in Rhetoric & Public Address) is Dean of the Knight School of Communication at Queen’s University of Charlotte.
+Prior to that, he was a Professor of Communication in the Department of Communication Studies at West Chester University where he served ten years as department chair and four years on the university’s tenure and promotion committee.
 He is a rhetorical scholar whose scholarship and presentations focus upon African American culture and communication, black masculinity, and communication and sport.
 He is the co-author of two textbooks, Public Speaking for Success: Strategies for Diverse Audiences and Occasions, and Argument and Debate: A Public Speaking Approach.
 His most recent essay, “Public memory as contested site: The struggle for existence at the National Museum of African American History and Culture,” will appear in Roger Aden’s edited book, The Soul of the Nation: U.S. Public Memory and the National Mall.

 John A. Cassese (OHIO, ‘76, BSC Radio and Television, ’79; MA, Organizational Communication) is a senior level business communications/production professional with over 40 years of experience.
 He was one of the founding partners and principals of Concentric Communications, a business communications agency and SVP of ACG Communications, serving as Managing Director of ACG Healthcare specializing in new product launches and national sales meetings in the pharmaceutical industry.
 Most recently he was Vice President of New Business Development at PineRock Productions in New York City.